vahidinline/vahidinline/README.md

 - Utilizes machine learning to provide predictive health analytics
 - Technologies: React Native, TypeScript, TensorFlow, Azure AI Services, Node.js

+  ### LearnHub - Online Learning Platform
+  LearnHub is a modern online learning platform built with Next.js 13, featuring a robust course management system, interactive learning experiences, and comprehensive progress tracking.

+### Chat APP with OpenAI model
+A modern Next.js application that enables voice-based conversations using Azure Cognitive Services and GPT.
+This application provides real-time speech-to-text conversion, natural language processing, and text-to-speech responses.

+### Telegram Bot server

+A Node.js server application that integrates with Telegram Bot API to handle user interactions and store activities in MongoDB.

 ### 🏋️ Fitlinez Mobile Application
 - Developed a comprehensive mobile application for tracking and improving fitness goals
 - Migrated to TypeScript for improved developer experience and code reliability